reactioncommerce/reaction-docs/public-docs/creating-a-theme.md

 ---
 id: creating-a-theme
-title: Theme: Creating a Theme
+title: How To: Create a theme for the Meteor app
 ---

 ## Starting point

 We've provided an example theme that you can use as a starting point for your own themes.
 Additionally, there's also a [YouTube tutorial](https://www.youtube.com/watch?v=D8FNJE9204Y) on this topic that should get you started in no time.